Bard (Dungeons & Dragons): Dungeons & Dragons 3rd edition

-3.5 revisions
+Revised 3.5 edition (2003)

 In 2003, the Revised "3.5" edition of Dungeons & Dragons was released, including several minor but significant changes to the Bard class.
 Bards gained increased access to skills and the ability to cast bard spells while in light armor.
 The bard is the only Core class able to freely cast arcane spells in armor, as well as the only Core class with Speak Language as a class skill (supplementary 3.5 books later introduced new base classes with these abilities).

 Perhaps more significantly, one of the bard's trademark abilities—that of bardic music—was both strengthened and tied more closely to the bard class.
 In the previous 3rd edition, the bardic music abilities available to a character depended only on the amount of Perform skill that character possessed, not advancement in the bard class.
 These abilities largely did not improve, once acquired, and no new abilities became available at high levels; only the number of daily uses of the music increased with bard class level.
 In the 3.5 version, not only was the availability of bardic music abilities tied to bard class level as well as Perform skill, but also most of these abilities now significantly improved in potency with progression in the bard class.
 New high-level bardic music effects were introduced as well as progressive improvements of existing ones.

 Finally, in this edition, bard became the favored class for the gnome race, replacing the traditional illusionist.
 The dvati (an obscure race, composed entirely of sets of twins, that first appeared in Dragon magazine #271), also have bard as their favored class, and the satyr also shares this class as a favorite.
 The Star Elf race from the Forgotten Realms setting's Unapproachable East sourcebook also has bard as its favorite class.